Taxation of benefit in kind

 Applying tax to benefits

-For tax purposes, you should treat the value of a benefit as pay.
-You add this to the employee's pay in the pay period the benefit was given.
+For tax purposes, the employer should treat the value of a benefit as notional pay.
+The employer should include any notional pay with the employee's pay in the pay period the benefit was given.

-Your employee's Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) is calculated on the combined total of pay and benefit value.
-These must all be deducted from the employee's pay.
+The employee's Income Tax, Pay Related Social Insurance (PRSI) and Universal Social Charge (USC) is calculated on the combined total of pay and notional pay.
+These taxes must all be deducted from the employee's pay.
 Employer's PRSI is also due on the combined total of the pay and the benefit value.

-You do not need to show the value of a benefit on your employees' payslips.
-However, you must report the value of a benefit and share based remuneration on your payroll submission to Revenue.
+The employer does not need to show the value of a benefit on their employees' payslips.
+However, the employer must report the value of a benefit and share based remuneration on their payroll submission to Revenue.

 Next: Insufficient wages to deduct tax